jqwik-team/jqwik/BACKLOG.md

 ### Properties

-- Use every combination of generated shrinkables only once
+- Unique parameter sets: Use every combination of generated shrinkables only once

 - Provide arbitraries for classes with single constructor with parameters that can be provided